apiel/zicBox/NOTE.md

       --> however on SSD1306 there cannot be anti alias, so maybe this one should stay separated...

 - FIXME thickness on rectangle

+- TODO Encoder group: OnEncoder event should take group as param, so if we put an external encoder Interface, we can overwrite the current group?
+Should it really do this?
+Maybe it should be the view manager... maybe not :p might still be a good idea to pass it and use this to make the comparison.

 #### Pixel seq